What Is God Looking For?

 So today, my friends, know this: No matter what is going on in your life, no matter how many problems you think you have or how messed up someone else has made you feel—please, HUMBLE YOURSELF BEFORE GOD.
 This is what He’s looking for!
 Humble, confident believers, who are willing to make themselves available for Him!
 If you haven’t humbled yourself before God just yet, you can right now.
 Just say, “Help me Jesus.
 Make me into who you want me to be!”…and then prepare yourself, because He will!

-A prayer for you: God, I remember when I was first trying to allow you to live through me, how it went against my flesh and mind so ferociously!
+A prayer for you: God, I remember when I was first trying to allow you to live through me, how it went against my mind so ferociously!
 I remember feeling like I was being beat up with a bag full of rocks!
 So I know this is hard, but as I’ve continued, you’ve taught me that my true strength is found in doing things your way, EVEN when it hurts!
 I understand this now, and it actually feels good!
 Right now, I lift up all who are reading this, directly to you.
 For those who want to humble themselves, STRENGTHEN THEM!
 Help them to understand your power is made perfect in our weaknesses.
-And when their flesh and minds fail them, help them to understand that you NEVER give up on them, because you are IN them, forever.
+And when their actions and attitudes fail them, help them to understand that you NEVER give up on them, because you are IN them, forever.
 In Christ’s awesome name, I ask these things, amen.

 This devotional is from 60 Days For Jesus, Volume 1.
 Get your copy here!